AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 ------------

 .. method:: ExecutableModel.getStateVector([stateVector])
+   :module: RoadRunner

-   Returns a vector of all the variables that represent the state of the system.
+   Return a vector of all the variables that represent the state of the system.
 The state is considered all values which change with the dynamics of the model.
 This would include all species which are produced or consumed by reactions, and all variables which are defined by rate rules.